The Next Chapter

 “My mother was twenty-five,” Diane said flatly.
 “There’s no way around the logic; her head was as empty as someone half her age.
 I exist because her safeguards were pitifully soft.”
 Her mouth twitched and her voice quivered, so she cranked her pendant until they couldn’t hear her breath anymore.

 “You deserve accolades for making something out of yourself,” Janet said.
 She tried to steer the conversation back to productivity.
-She was as surprised as anyone else, but Wallace’s absence was worrying her.
+She was as surprised as anyone else, but Wallace’s absence worried her.
 “Despite a disadvantage you’ve positioned yourself as far from the Modest Proposal as possible.”

 “Leaving was easy,” Diane said as she stared into the wall.
 “Simon couldn’t be a father at his age.
 He was removed from the household before my birth.
 He returned to shower both of us with love on his twentieth birthday.
 Mother was once again fooled, until she noticed his shower continued out the door, all over the street, and in any other building he entered.
 Twice he asked me to come and live with him; the second time he tried to mesmerize me.
 I decided instead to live in my books.
 A hard cover makes an excellent safeguard.”